AdrienFabre/CV/README.md

 ### Problem solver - Learning from Collaborations

-As a software developer, being a Problem Solver and Learning from Collaborations helps me to handle a very large diversity of challenges and to constantly progress.
+Being a Problem Solver and Learning from Collaborations helps me to handle a very large diversity of challenges and to constantly progress.

 This process and mindset that I enhanced at Makers software engineering bootcamp helps me to know how to break down tasks into small pieces.
 For example, working in a group, while brainstorming, I would facilitate and draw on a board what we are trying solve to keep the dicussion focused.

 - Feedback - Diptis Hadler - Student at Makers - Collaborated on the final project: "In general he led the ideation and planning sessions that we had, writing notes and diagrams on the whiteboard to capture the salient points from the discussions we were having as a team.
 This helped us to focus on the key issues and explore ideas more effectively."